-Community organisations are responsible for planning, preparing and submitting their applications via the online application system.
-If successful, the funded organisation is responsible for the appropriate
+Community organisations are responsible for planning, preparing and submitting their applications via the online application system (SmartyGrants).
+If successful, the funded organisation is responsible for the appropriate expenditure of all cash funds and the delivery of agreed outcomes as reflected in the Funding Agreement and approved Work/Event Plan.

-The Monash Community Grants Assessment Panel consists of three (3) Council officers, with additional advice provided by other officers, dependent on their area of expertise.
+The Community Grants Program Evaluation Panel a committee of Council, comprising of five (5) Councillors.
 The Panel will consider all eligible applications and is responsible for making annual funding recommendations.
-These final funding allocations will be considered at a full meeting of Council.
+These final funding allocations will be endorsed at a full meeting of Council.